 I have no timeline.
 Not much I have written comes specifically before, or specifically after, anything else.
 However, there is something anchored at the start: the Dream Before Time, the Oneirean, where the fairies and the elves lived.
 A time when there were ideas instead of rules.
 Fathoms instead of fabric.

 I've spoiled you with a beginning.
-Now in my hands turned to bones, and my bones turned to dust, and my dust turned to dark, and my dark turned to shine, I offer you an ending.
+Now in my hands turned to bones, and my bones turned to dust, and my dust turned to dark, I have for you an ending.

 This is the Dream After Time, when all rules are destroyed, time is dead, and the world is made of nostalgia alone.
 This is the time when the trees have turned to earth and the seeds are still sleeping.